Gallery-of-Kaeon/Kaeon-FUSION/README.md

 but in Kaeon FUSION,
 they become plugins for a single langauge and are always compatible with one another.

+And thus Kaeon FUSION can unite all development tasks under a single domain and a single syntax, becoming a "universal" language.

 So that begs the question,
 why didn't we build Kaeon FUSION on LISP syntax?
 Because in our humble opinion,